 Sara is the Pediatric Clinical Operations Manager with oversight over the pediatric inpatient service lines including, general pediatrics, pediatric intensive care and neonatal intensive care.
 Her administrative interests include medication safety, enhancement of pediatric clinical service lines, pharmacist professional development and workflow efficiencies.

-Susie is a Clinical Manager in Oncology and Research Pharmacy Services with responsibility over inpatient, clinical, and infusion services for both Adult and Pediatric populations.
+Susie Jiing is the Ambulatory Clinical Manager with oversight in the Oncology, Infusion, and Research Pharmacy Service lines.
 She completed her PGY-1 Pharmacy Practice Residency at OHSU and her PGY-2 Oncology Specialty Residency at UW Medicine.
 Susie practices as an oncology pharmacist and served as a clinical coordinator/supervisor before making the transition to administration in 2016.
-She is also the PGY-2 Oncology Residency Coordinator since its establishment in 2011.
 Susie is passionate about serving patients, supporting her team, and participating in the clinical expansion of Oncology and Research Services at OHSU.